 The managed alternative

 Building the full production GNN pipeline (graph construction, feature engineering, training, serving, monitoring, retraining) requires 6-12 months of ML engineering.
-KumoRFM eliminates this:
+Managed ML platforms can eliminate much of this by handling the end-to-end pipeline:

 - Connect your database (Snowflake, BigQuery, Databricks)